 Ah, Bonnie Scotland.
-Famous for whiskey, tartan, Nessie the Loch Ness monster, Harry Potter, men in kilts and Outlander (so, basically men in kilts again).
+Famous for whisky, tartan, Nessie the Loch Ness monster, Harry Potter, men in kilts and Braveheart (so, basically men in kilts again).
 And you can go it alone: solo travel to Scotland should be smooth sailing.

 One of the best things about Scotland is how easy it is to explore.
 Even a few days can give you a strong sense of the country, whether you’re on a road trip or using its picturesque rail network.

 This is not an in-depth guide but a quick snapshot of Scotland for those of you who know very little about this welcoming country, who are contemplating their first trip to Scotland, or, why not, their first solo trip ever.

 For those of you who are consistently confused about Scotland’s status, let’s clear this up: Great Britain is an island, and Scotland, along with England and Wales, is part of Great Britain.
 It is also part of the United Kingdom, which includes the three nations of Great Britain plus Northern Ireland.

 Scotland is a country and was a sovereign state until the early 18th century.
 While some of its affairs are run by London, it has its own Parliament and a significant degree of autonomy.
 In 2014, 55% of Scots voted against independence.
 A new referendum has been proposed but its legality is being contested and it’s not clear if and when it will take place.
 If it does, it could have a different outcome…

 It is a rugged, beautiful country, whose harsh climate helped give birth to great thinkers and writers.
 And while Scots may have a reputation for being close to their pennies, you’ll rarely find a friendlier or more hospitable nation.

 Is Scotland safe for solo female travelers?